 Is your company Dormant? – A brief on what to do next

-Are you wondering if you are still liable to pay taxes to the government despite your company being dormant?
+Are you wondering if you are still liable to pay taxes to the government despite your company is dormant?
 That’s a fair predicament!
 As you well know, in the UK, HMRC (HM Revenue and Customs or HMRC), a non-ministerial department of the UK Government is responsible for the collection of taxes, the payment of some forms of state support and the administration of other regulatory regimes.
 According to this regulatory body, a company or association must file a Company Tax Return if a ‘notice to deliver a Company Tax Return’ is received from them.
 The return must be filed, despite making a loss and having no Corporation Tax to pay.

 Now that you have the answer to your question, let’s get down to the brass tacks of it.
 How do you go about the filing process?
 What are some of the important aspects that need to be considered?
 Here are some of the finer details that need your attention: